yiransheng/redux-free-flow/README.md

 * `redux-saga`

 Think an DSL / interaction / free monad (I haven't come up a name yet...) as a one-time saga.
-It doesn't have access to actions from other dispatch calls, but the general idea is similar: declarative and compoable async control flows.
+It doesn't have access to actions from other dispatch calls, but the general idea is similar: declarative and composable async control flows.

 * `redux-loop`